-During fiscal year 2022, Kohltin Simmes, the son of Matthew J. Simmes, the Company's Chief Operating Officer, was employed by the Company.
-Kohltin Simmes's aggregate compensation for fiscal year 2022 was approximately \$220,892, including salary, non-equity incentive compensation, health and welfare coverage and 401(k) plan matching contributions.
-Kohltin Simmes continues to be employed by the Company as of January 9, 2023.
-In fiscal year 2023 he may receive compensation and other benefits from the Company in amounts similar to or greater than those he received in fiscal year 2022.
+During fiscal year 2023, Kohltin Simmes, the son of Matthew J. Simmes, the Company's President and Chief Operating Officer, and Alison Petersen, the wife of Matthew Simmes, were employed by the Company.
+Kohltin Simmes's aggregate compensation for fiscal year 2023 was approximately \$200,826, including salary, non-equity incentive compensation, equity incentive awards that vested during the year, health and welfare coverage and 401(k) plan matching contributions.
+Ms. Petersen's aggregate compensation for fiscal year 2023 was approximately \$494,261, including salary, non-equity incentive compensation, equity incentive awards that vested during the year, health and welfare coverage and 401(k) plan matching contributions.
+Kohltin Simmes and Ms. Petersen continue to be employed by the Company as of January 9, 2024.
+In fiscal year 2024 each may receive compensation and other benefits from the Company in amounts similar to or greater than those each received in fiscal year 2023.